DrakoHyena/darkhorsejs/readme.md

 ## Docs
 Look at the examples folder if youre confused on anything :-)
+### ./OUTPUT
+This is a generated directory.
+Changes made will not be saved.
 ### HTML
 - Attribute: side
 	- server